Pittsburg Personal Injury Lawyer

 The court must determine that there is linkage between the defendant's breach of duty and the injuries the plaintiff suffered.
 The way a defendant’s insurance company might contest causation is by seeking to show that pre-existing medical conditions are the real cause of injury.
 To prove causation, evidence may include medical documents providing diagnosis, treatment records, and expert witness testimony to elaborate on complex medical issues.

-Lastly, there must be proof that actual damages were incurred due to the injury/injuries as a direct consequence of the defendants breach of duty.
-These damages can include medical costs, lost wages, and property damage among other things.
-A Pittsburg personal injury lawyer can demonstrate these through the bills, invoices, W-2 forms, and tax returns.
+Lastly, there must be proof that actual damages were incurred due to the injury/injuries as a direct consequence of the defendant's breach of duty.
+These damages can include medical costs, lost wages, and property damage, among other things.
+A Pittsburg personal injury lawyer can demonstrate these through bills, invoices, W-2 forms, and tax returns.

 The above damages are ones that can be directly documented.
 There’s also the matter of the injured plaintiff’s pain and suffering.
 This is a form of non-economic damage that accounts for physical or psychological trauma.
 Pain and suffering may refer to physical pain, fatigue, mental anguish, depression, and anxiety, among other forms of emotional distress.
 To put a dollar value on these sufferings, evidence may be introduced that includes testimony from those close to the injured plaintiff, including mental health professionals.

 At the Law Office of Conrad J. Kuyawa, we’ve built a track record of success in personal injury cases, recovering millions of dollars for clients going back to 2014.
+Whether you have been injured due to a bus, car, motorcycle, truck, or slip-and-fall accident, our personal injury attorney is here to help.
 We understand the law and know how to get you a fair settlement.

 Testimonials